masolimano/maneage/README-hacking.md

      changes in the steps above and you are in the `master` branch.
 So, you can officially make your first commit in your project's history.
-But before that you need to make sure that there are no problems in the pipeline (this is a good habit to always re-build the system before a commit to be sure it works as expected).
+But before that you need to make sure that there are no problems in the project (this is a good habit to always re-build the system before a commit to be sure it works as expected).

      ```shell
      $ .local/bin/make clean      # Delete outputs ('make distclean' for everything)
-     $ .local/bin/make            # Build the pipeline to ensure everything is fine.
+     $ .local/bin/make            # Build the project to ensure everything is fine.
      $ git add -u                 # Stage all the changes.
      $ git status                 # Make sure everything is fine.
      $ git commit                 # Your first commit, add a nice description.
-     $ git tag -a v0              # Tag this as the zero-th version of your pipeline.
+     $ git tag -a v0              # Tag this as the zero-th version of your project.
      ```

  - **Push to the remote**: Push your first commit and its tag to the remote